ocaml-multicore/kcas/doc/scheduler-interop.md

 await mechanism libraries like **kcas** can use it to block in a scheduler independent and friendly manner.

-Let's then demonstate the integration.
+Let's then demonstrate the integration.
 To start we spawn a scheduler:

 ```ocaml
 # let scheduler = Scheduler.spawn ()